NavigatingCancer/codeguide/README.md

 - On-board new staff regularly.
 - Have a number of codebases that developers dip in and out of.

-Whilst codeguides are typically more suited to product teams-large codebases on long-lived and evolving projects, with multiple developers contributing over prolonged periods of time-all developers should strive for a degree of standardization in their code.

 A good codeguide, when well followed, will:

 - Set the standard for code quality across a codebase.
-- Promote consistency across codebases.
+- Promote consistency and sanity across codebases.
 - Give developers a feeling of familiarity across codebases.
 - Increase productivity.

-- provide a consistent and sane environment;
-- accommodate change;
-- grow and scale your codebase;
-- promote reuse and efficiency;

 Codeguides should be learned, understood, and implemented at all times on a project which is governed by one, and any deviation must be fully justified.

+## A Bit About Front-end Architecture

 ## General
-### Don’ts
+### Do Not

 - Avoid using HTML tags in CSS selectors.
   - E.g. Prefer `.o-modal {}` over `div.o-modal {}`.